toobeeh/skribbltypo/Readme.md

 As a workaround, the template may take a reference to the feature's svelte action and implement its own tooltip registration in the reusable template.
 An example for this is the IconButton component.

+### Workers

+Workers are a way to execute heavy tasks in the background in separate threads.
+Typo implements a small framework to create a typed interface to access workers.
+Also, due to their separate environment and the concern that typo needs to be compiled to userscript as well, it workers are built separately from the main bundle.

+#### Implementing a worker
+A worker consists of a worker and parent interface.
+The worker defines the functions that can be called from the parent, and the parent defines notifications from the worker to the parent.
+Workers have to reside in their own file which will be executed in a separate thread.
+They need to create an instance of TypedWorker, which will automatically handle message communication with the parent.
+The parent can ultimately spawn a worker by creating an instance of type TypedWorkerExecutor.
+From this point on, every data exchange happens through strongly typed interfaces.

+#### Building a worker
+Workers are built separately from the main bundle.
+Workers have to reside in `src/worker` and need to end with `.worker.ts`.
+To build all workers, run `npm run generate:workers`.
+This will compile the worker's js and generate a worker definition file in `src/api/worker`.
+This file contains the base64 encoded worker js, which can be easily imported in the parent to spawn the worker.
+The workers.ts file is ignored by git to avoid binary commits.
+However, a type definition file `workers.d.ts` is generated as well to be committed.